Featured secured credit cards

 Advertisement

-At a glance: The Home Trust Secured Visa is an incredibly user-friendly card with attractive flexibility.
+At a glance: The Home Trust Secured Visa is a user-friendly card with attractive flexibility.
 Applicants have the choice of going with an interest rate of 19.99% with no annual fee or opting for a low interest rate of 14.90% and paying a $59 annual fee.
 Because Home Trust reports your payments to Canada’s credit bureaus, you can establish a credit file and build up your score.
-All you really need to apply is a minimum of $500 in a Canadian bank account.
-Unfortunately, the card is not available if you are currently in bankruptcy or live in Quebec.
-With this card you can deposit anywhere from $500 up to $10,000, and your chosen amount becomes your limit.
+Unfortunately, the card is not available to Canadians who live in Quebec or who are currently in bankruptcy.

 featured